 Students who falsify information to obtain a permit (give false addresses, etc), falsify information regarding the number of credit hours, buy or sell a permit from another student, possess an altered permit, possess a lost or stolen permit, illegally use a faculty/staff or handicap permit, purchase a permit for someone else, illegally use a visitor permit, etc., will be referred to judiciaries by Parking Services.

 Meters are located in various places across campus.
 Fee and time restrictions are posted on each meter.
 Vehicles parked at a meter that has expired will be issued a $10 citation for "Expired Meter".
-Vehicles parked for extended periods at an expired meter are subject to additional expired meter violations, overtime parking violations and boots for overtime parking at a metered space based on the time frame in which the vehicle is parked.
+Vehicles can be cited every hour at an expired metered.
+Those parked for extended periods of time are subject to immobilization fees for overtime parking at a metered space.

 If a meter is found to be broken or displaying an error, the customer must promptly notify Parking Services.
 The meter will be promptly checked.
 If it is in need of repair it will be fixed.
 If the meter is functioning properly, and the meter is expired, the vehicle will receive a citation for an expired meter.

 Parents visiting campus should stop by Parking Services or the Visitor's Center (log cabin at the corner of Richland Avenue & South Shafer Street) - Monday-Friday 7:30 AM - 4:30 PM to obtain a visitor permit for the duration of their visit.
-Parents will be required to provide their son/daughter's name, PID and register the vehicle in which they will be driving on campus (license plate number needed).
+Parents will be required to provide their son/daughter's name, PID and register the vehicle in which they will be driving on campus (license plate number, vehicle make and color are required).
 Vehicles without a permit will be cited.
-Parents may also utilize parking within the Baker University Center Garage or via a meter on campus by paying the appropriate fees.
+Parents may also utilize parking within the Baker University Center Garage, Lot 122 (Baker Surface) Pay-to-Park Lot or via a meter on campus by paying the appropriate fees.

 Regardless of times listed, vehicles must be parked in a legal space!
 Due to lot maintenance and campus' activities, lots may need to be cleared and vehicles left unattended will be towed at the owner/driver's expense.
 Vehicles parking on campus more than 48 hours must have prior permission from parking services.
 This is strictly enforced.